 The Salty Dog is a lot friendlier than it sounds.
-This classic cocktail is a modified Greyhound (gin or vodka with grapefruit juice) that is differentiated by its salted rim.
+This classic cocktail is a modified Greyhound (gin or vodka with grapefruit juice) that is differentiated by the drink’s salted rim.
 But that salt gives this drink its own identity.

-The Greyhound dates back to at least 1930, when it appeared in Harry Craddock’s “Savoy Cocktail Book” as a simple cocktail combining gin, grapefruit and ice.
-Since then, the Greyhound has stayed largely the same, minus the greater public’s predilection for subbing out gin for vodka over the years—a phenomenon that also impacted other historically gin-based classics like the Gimlet and Martini.
+The Greyhound dates to at least 1930, when it appeared in Harry Craddock’s “Savoy Cocktail Book” as a simple cocktail combining gin, grapefruit and ice.
+Since then, the Greyhound has stayed largely the same, minus the greater public’s predilection for subbing vodka for gin over the years—a phenomenon that also impacted other historically gin-based classics like the Gimlet and Martini.
 Eventually, the Greyhound received a salted rim and a new moniker to describe its savory cousin.

 The Salty Dog was likely created in the 1950s, perhaps by a gentleman named George Jessel, as a way to dial down the grapefruit’s tart and bitter notes.
 Salt isn’t only for seasoning food.
-It’s also a popular convention for cocktails; when applied to rims or dashed into drinks like the Salty Dog, Margarita and Paloma, it brings the constituent parts together to enhance the overall flavor.
+It’s also a popular convention for cocktails; when applied to rims or dashed into drinks like the Salty Dog, Margarita and Paloma, it brings the constituent parts together.

 Choose your ingredients wisely when making a Salty Dog.
-With only two liquid ingredients, the quality of your preferred spirit and the grapefruit juice is vitally important.
-Use a good gin or vodka, as it will remain present with each sip.
-Fresh grapefruit juice yields a better drink full of rich, flavorful citrus, absent any of the cloying sweetness or artificial notes present in many packaged varieties.
+With only two liquid ingredients, the quality of your preferred spirit and the grapefruit juice is crucial.
+Use a good gin or vodka, as the base spirit will remain present with each sip.
+Fresh grapefruit juice yields a better drink full of rich, flavorful citrus, absent the cloying sweetness or artificial notes present in many packaged varieties.